akarimin/geev/README.md

 They are the same as GeevConfig fields.

 ## Build
-You need jdk >= 1.8 and maven to build geev. simply use maven to build and install the artifact into your local repository by the command:
+You need jdk >= 1.8 and maven to build geev.
+Simply use maven to build and install the artifact into your local repository by the command:
 ```
 mvn install